 MG 5 (P658,888 - 938,888)

-For aftersales, MG is handled by The Covenant Car Company Inc. They are the exclusive distributors of Chevrolet and MG vehicles here in the Philippines.
-This means that wherever there is a Chevrolet dealership, there is bound to be parts for MG.
-MG even has a phone app to help customers schedule their PMS and for 24/7 roadside assistance.
+For aftersales, MG comes well equipped as it shares the same dealerships with Chevrolet, a shared brand that is exclusively distributed by The Covenant Car Company Inc. in the Philippines.
+This means that wherever there is a Chevrolet dealership, there is bound to be parts for the MG 5 as well.
+MG also even has a phone app to help customers schedule their servicing appointments or home serving as well as 24/7 roadside assistance.